 Marinating the Meat

 Marination is a crucial step in infusing the meat with flavor and tenderness.
 In Old Dhaka, traditional recipes often call for a marinade consisting of yogurt, ginger-garlic paste, lemon juice, and a blend of spices such as cumin, coriander, and garam masala.
-The meat is marinated for many hours, giving the spices a chance to seep deep into the meat, creating a tender texture and a delicious mix of flavors.
+You let the meat sit in the marinade for a long time so the spices can really soak in.
+This makes the meat super tender and fills it with great flavors.

 The Role of Spices in Birani Making